KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Bug:**

 * After hitting a shield (Abyss Mage, Mitachurl Shield, Kairagii Parry, etc) Cinnabar Passive will deactivate indefinitely until party swap/unequip and reequip the weapon.
 * This bug only happens with Albedo due to his specific Skill trigger requiring a hit to deal damage first.
-It'll require a non-melee hit to trigger, whether it be a projectile, AOE attack, or even burning grass.
+It'll require a non-melee hit to trigger, whether it be a projectile, AoE attack, or even burning grass.
 * There is, however, some slight inconsistency.
 The bug will not trigger 100% of the time, it may trigger even without a shield, and it may even reactivate.

 **Evidence:**